-A multi piece wheel is a vehicle wheel consisting of two or more parts, one of which is a side or locking ring that holds the tyre and other components on the rim wheel by interlocking the components when the tyre is inflated.
+A multi-piece wheel is a vehicle wheel consisting of two or more parts, one of which is a side or locking ring that holds the tyre and other components on the rim wheel by interlocking the components when the tyre is inflated.

 There are certain hazards of working with large vehicle tyres.
-The principal difference between accidents involving single-piece rim wheels and those involving multi-piece rim wheels is the effect of the sudden release of the pressurized air contained in the rim wheel.
+The principal difference between accidents involving single-piece rim wheels and those involving multi-piece rim wheels is the effect of the sudden release of the pressurised air contained in the rim wheel.

-Single-piece rim wheel accidents occur when the pressurized air contained in the tyre is suddenly released, either by the bead breaking or by the bead slipping over the rim flange.
+Single-piece rim wheel accidents occur when the pressurised air contained in the tyre is suddenly released, either by the bead breaking or by the bead slipping over the rim flange.
 In a multi-piece rim wheel accident, the wheel components separate and are released from the rim wheel with violent force.
 The severity of the hazard is related not only to the air pressure but also to the air volume.

-The amended safety standard for servicing single piece and multi piece rim wheels has four major requirements:
+The amended safety standard for servicing single-piece and multi-piece rim wheels has four major requirements:

-- training for all tyre servicing employees
+- Training for all tyre-servicing employees

-- the use of proper equipment such as clip-on chucks, restraining devices or barriers to retain the wheel components in the event of an incident during the inflation of tyres; and
+- The use of proper equipment such as clip-on chucks, restraining devices or barriers to retain the wheel components in the event of an incident during the inflation of tyres, and

-- the use of compatible components.
+- The use of compatible components

-Some of the safety procedures to take when working with single and multi piece rim wheels will include:
+Some of the safety procedures to take when working with single and multi-piece rim wheels will include:

-- Standing to one side and keeping your face above the fender when checking or inflating the tyres.
+- Standing to one side and keeping your face above the fender when checking or inflating the tyres

-- Remove the valve core to deflate the tyre completely before removing the tyre from the rim.
+- Remove the valve core to deflate the tyre completely before removing the tyre from the rim

-- Mount and remove tyres from the narrow ledge side of the wheel and avoid damaging the tyre beads.
+- Mount and remove tyres from the narrow ledge side of the wheel and avoid damaging the tyre beads

-- Mount only rims and tyres of compatible diameter and width.
+- Mount only rims and tyres of compatible diameter and width

 - Inspect the rim flanges, bead seating surfaces and tyre for defects and foreign particles.
-Replace any rim that is rusted, cracked, broken, bent, corroded or damaged.
+Replace any rim that is rusted, cracked, broken, bent, corroded or damaged

-- Do not exceed the vehicle or manufacturer’s recommended inflation pressure and use valves that are appropriate for the use of the tyre.
+- Do not exceed the vehicle or manufacturer’s recommended inflation pressure and use valves that are appropriate for the use of the tyre

-Check out our full line of fully certified tyre cages for OTR tyres.
+Check out our full line of fully-certified tyre cages for OTR tyres.